BIRDS IN CLYDE

 Recording and Reporting Birds

 Whilst there are several UK-wide systematic recording schemes (eg: Breeding Bird Survey (BBS), Wetland Bird Survey (WeBS), etc, even casually collected records can help build a picture of the birdlife of our area so please consider sharing your sightings.
-The SOC Clyde branch maintains a database of relevant bird records for the Clyde area.
+The SOC Clyde branch inputs relevant bird records for the Clyde area into the BirdTrack database.
 This database is an extremely valuable archive of local bird information and has numerous uses.
 Primarily, the database is the main source of information for producing the local bird report, a detailed record of the area’s birdlife - critical for future conservation.
 It is also used to answer queries relating to individual species or localities, concerning planning applications, conservation issues, or the analysis of population trends.

 Picture